postcss/postcss-mixins/README.md

 This type is ideal for CSS hacks or business logic.

+Also you should use function mixin if you need to change property names in mixin, because [postcss-simple-vars] doesn’t support variables in properties yet.

 First argument will be `@mixin` node, that called this mixin.
 You can insert your declarations or rule before or after this node.
 Other arguments will be taken from at-rule parameters.